fastred/IBAnalyzer/README.md

 ## Usage

-Pass a path to your project to `IBAnalyzer` command line tool.
+Pass a path to your project to `ibanalyzer` command line tool.
 Here's an example output you can expect:

 ```
-$ ./IBAnalyzer ~/code/Sample/
+$ ./ibanalyzer ~/code/Sample/

 TwitterViewController doesn't implement a required @IBAction named: loginButtonPressed:
 TwitterViewController doesn't implement a required @IBOutlet named: twitterImageView